 Since 2012, Flatiron School has worked with a lot of hungry software engineering students – and almost as many companies who come to Flatiron to hire technical talent.
 Sometimes they’re kind enough to pull back the curtain and demystify their hiring practices for interested students.
-Today, as part of our Ask a Hiring Manager series, we’re happy to share our conversation with Christian Gloddy, Director of Web Development at New York Magazine.
+Today, as part of our Career Advice series, we’re happy to share our conversation with Christian Gloddy, Director of Web Development at New York Magazine.
 Read on to see what Christian looks for in candidates and his advice for students hoping to work at New York.

 Thanks for chatting with us!
 First, can you describe your role at New York Magazine?